Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/Polkadot-SDK-slides.md

 <img width="800px" rounded src="./img/multi-threaded.svg" />

+Note:

-- Have we compromised security in any way in this model?
+Have we compromised security in any way in this model?

 ---v